| Blue

 cooper's falcons, crows, turkey vultures, barn owls and a pair of great

 horned owls.
-The residency of the cooper's hawks started in the summer
+The residency of the cooper's hawks started in the summer of

-a nest in one of the cottonwood trees.
+one of the cottonwood trees.

 The property is also home to pheasants, california quail, red-winged blackbirds,

-brewer's blackbirds, white-capped sparrows, chipping sparrows,western
+brewer's blackbirds, white-capped sparrows, chipping sparrows,western house

-juncos, red-headed woodpeckers, acorn woodpeckers, northern flickers,
+red-headed woodpeckers, acorn woodpeckers, northern flickers, starlings,

-ringed turtle-doves, house finches, and a lively flock of goldfinches
+house finches, and a lively flock of goldfinches -- or a "charm"

--- or a "charm" of finches as they are called.
-A rare yellow
+of finches as they are called.
+A rare yellow grosbeak was seen on June

-grosbeak was seen on June 20, 2007 and a week later on June 27 on one
+20, 2007 and a week later on June 27 on one of the feeders in mid-afternoon

-being in the right place at the right time!
+and not since ... so there's nothing like being in the right place at the

-shimmied down the post onto the feeder to see what all the excitement
+nuthatch shimmied down the post onto the feeder to see what all the excitement

 was about on July 31, 2009.
-Neither stayed very long since a feeder is
+Neither stayed very long since a feeder is not

-not their typical feeding method, so they must have been either very hungry
+their typical feeding method, so they must have been either very hungry

 or using a carpe diem approach!